 I’ve been mentioning peanut butter a lot lately.
-Well, here’s something to put it on!
+Well, here’s something to put it on — Bran Cereal Bread.
 It’s a fairly simple yeast bread made with All Bran cereal.
-I found the original recipe bran cereal bread on the their web page, while trying to figure out what to do with all the crushed cereal at the bottom of the box.
+I found the original recipe on the All Bran site.

-The only issue with the original Bran Bread recipe was that it called for 9 cups of flour, 3 packs of yeast and made two giant loaves.
+The only issue with the original Bran Cereal Bread is that it calls for 9 cups of flour, 3 packs of yeast and makes two giant loaves.
 It takes us forever to finish just one loaf, so I scaled the recipe down to (about) 1/3 and made it in one 8 1/2 by 4 1/2 inch loaf pan.
 Perfect results!

 The other change was to use bread flour instead of all-purpose and to use the dough hook on my stand mixer for kneading.
 The bread has just a touch of sweetness, but I wouldn’t call it sweet.
 It’s perfect for sandwiches, but especially perfect for peanut butter toast or peanut butter sandwiches.